twisterarmy/twister-data-guard/README.md

 # twister-data-guard

-Twister is a community driven microblogging platform, that have a distributed database, stored betwin the independent DHT nodes by the following relationships.
+Twister is a community driven microblogging platform, that have a distributed database, stored between the independent DHT nodes by the following relationships.

 At this moment it has a low online activity, so that toolkit writen to safe the users data as the part of the our history, memories, loses and wins.